Financial-Times/origami/README.md

 ## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-tracking`.

 ### How to view the data

 Once you have sent data into Spoor, you can view the data via Chartio.